Why is it called the Spanish guitar?

 2. Online resources: on the web you can find excellent metronome apps.
 Also video tutorials.
 Take advantage of them!!!

-Theory: it is true that there are many good guitarists who are not academics, do not read scores, and do not know many things about the technical/theoretical part, but knowing all this will facilitate your growth with the instrument.
+Theory: it is true that there are many good guitarists who are not academics, do not read scores, but knowing all this will facilitate your growth with the instrument.

-4. Time: dedicate special time to practice, playing songs is not the same as practicing!!!
+4. Time: dedicate a specific time to practice, playing songs is not the same as practicing!!!
 To practice is to look for your technical deficiencies and create exercise routines to improve.

 5. Listen to good and varied music: listen to the advice of teachers and listen to yourself.